iitanmay/iitanmay.com/_news/phd_defense.md

 Any PhD defense is incomplete without a photo with the supervisors and the examiner!

-{% include figure.liquid path="assets/img/defense_photo.jpg" width="75%" caption="From left: Prof. Vamsi Chalamalla, Yours Truly, Prof. Narsing Kumar Jha, Prof. Alakesh Chandra Mandal (IIT Kanpur))" %}
+{% include figure.liquid path="assets/img/defense_photo.jpg" width="75%" caption="From left: Prof. Vamsi Chalamalla, Yours Truly, Prof. Narsing Kumar Jha, Prof. Alakesh Chandra Mandal (Examiner from IIT Kanpur)" %}